 - have an abstract accepted for presentation at the conference through the abstract submission process via the AARE conference website

-- submit a first-authored conference paper for review by the conference awards committee using this form by 31 August, 2023
+- submit a first-authored conference paper for review by the conference awards committee via the online submission process (see below) by the advertised due date

 - be able to attend the full conference